Christmas Flower Arrangement Ideas

 Materials for Your Holiday Floral Arrangement

 I'll start with the holiday floral arrangement.
 These are my materials, but you can modify them based on what you have and the look you want for your arrangement.

-- some coordinating ribbon and decorative items (Christmas balls, little birds, tiny packages, etc) to add to your arrangement
+- Some coordinating ribbons and decorative items (Christmas balls, little birds, tiny packages, etc.) to add to your arrangement.

 Directions for Making a Floral Arrangement From a Gift Box

 Step 1.
 The first step is removing the lid from your gift box and putting it to the side.
 You can use the lid to create a Christmas tree decoration by following the directions below.
 If you are using a wine bottle gift box, carefully untie the lid from the body and hold on to the cord or tie.

 If you are using just a plain cardboard gift box, you can cover it with some decorative gift wrap paper to make it more colorful and cheery.

 Step 2.
 Next, fill the body of your container with newspaper or bubble wrap.
 If you are concerned with your arrangement being knocked over, you can use something heavier like sand or kitty litter.

 Step 3.
 Then, using a utility knife or scissors, cut your foam to fit in the opening of your box.
 I used floral foam because it's denser, and I knew I'd be moving my floral stems around as I put together my arrangement.

 I also placed my foam so it sat about a 1/2 inch above the rim of my container so I could stick some of my stems in the side of my foam, but this is optional.
 You can hot glue your foam in place if you want.
 I didn't because I may want to use my box for something else later.